Cars From Ford, Honda, Nissan, and Toyota Top CR's Rear-Seat Safety Tests

 For years, car buyers have been using safety ratings to determine what level of protection a vehicle offers its occupants in a crash.
 But those ratings have largely focused on the people sitting up front.

-Now, Consumer Reports is providing safety ratings for the rear seat, so car buyers can compare rear-seat safety across 35 popular new vehicles.
-Our new Rear-Seat Safety Score is designed for occupants of all ages, and is based on the results of our child safety tests as well as the presence of key safety technology that helps protect both adults and kids.
-As we collect more data, our ratings will expand to include more vehicles.
+Consumer Reports now provides safety ratings for the rear seat, so car buyers can compare rear-seat safety across popular new vehicles.
+Since we started the program in 2021, we’ve evaluated about 50 vehicles, and we’ll continue to expand our ratings over time.
+Our Rear-Seat Safety Score is designed for occupants of all ages.
+It’s based on the results of our child-safety tests as well as the presence of key safety technology that helps protect both adults and kids.
+This latest ratings update added 11 new MY22 test vehicles.

 What We Test